Kyant0/AndroidLiquidGlass/README.md

 }
 ```

-Instead, you should rewrite it like this:
+Instead, use a parent layout:

 ```kotlin
 Box {